lukeocodes/asyncapi-format/readme.md

   --no-sort             Don't sort the AsyncAPI file                         [boolean] --sortComponentsFile  The file with components to sort alphabetically         [path]

+  --bundle              Bundle the local $ref references in the AsyncAPI document [boolean] --split               Split the AsyncAPI document into a multi-file structure [boolean]

   --rename              Rename the AsyncAPI title                             [string]

   --configFile          The file with the AsyncAPI-format CLI options           [path]